nankezi1/MOCAT-MC/README.md

 ## Tutorial
 A full tutorial with examples of usage is available on the [MIT ARCLab MOCAT website](https://arclab-mit.github.io/MOCAT_website/)

-## Quick Start example
+## Examples
 For a _Quick_Start_, run:

 `./Examples/Quick_Start/Quick_Start.m`

-For a _No Future Launch_ case starting with scenario epoch of Jan 1, 2020 with 3 seeds, run:
+For a _No Future Launch_ scenario starting with the epoch of Jan 1, 2020 in a 3-seed Monte Carlo case, run:

 `./Examples/Scenario_No_Launch/Scenario_No_Launch.m`